253-472-9686

 • Once dark traffic patterns appear, they can be fairly difficult to remove, even with professional cleaning.
 There may be a slight discoloration left.

-Special note: Don’t let the cleanability scare you.
-These rugs are inexpensive, so buy two if they look awesome in your home, then switch them out when the first one gets trashed.
+Special note: Don’t let their easy stainability scare you.
+These rugs are inexpensive enough that it’s easy to just buy two and switch them out when the first one gets trashed.

 3. Hides